 Matriculation refers to the minimum requirements for entry to the University.
 Therefore before an applicant can be considered for admission they must meet these minimum standards.

-What are the Matriculation entry requirements for admission to NUI Galway?
+What are the Matriculation entry requirements for admission to University of Galway?

 For holders of the Leaving Certificate six subjects for Matriculation purposes are required, with at least two H5 and four O6/H7 Grades.